-Heather Locklear’s Mugshot Photo Released As Boyfriend Arrested For DUI Same Night Reports ‘TMZ’
+Heather Locklear’s Mugshot Photo Released As Boyfriend Is Arrested For DUI, Reports ‘TMZ’

 — Perez Hilton (@PerezHilton) February 26, 2018

 Heisser was cited and later released from prison.
-For fans wondering who Chris Heisser is, TMZ reports that he is allegedly Locklear’s “high school sweetheart.”
+For fans wondering who Chris Heisser is, TMZ reported that he is allegedly Locklear’s “high school sweetheart.”
 Heavy goes on to say that the two went to Newbury Park High School together and also attended prom with one another.
-The pair recently started dating again and Locklear shared her relationship with him on her Instagram account in September.
+The pair recently started dating again, and Locklear shared her relationship with him on her Instagram account in September.

 My favorite person on earth.
 40 years later